CHEROKEE HISTORY TIMELINE

 1892

-Cherokee Senator Ned Christie assassinated by U.S. Marshals.
+Cherokee Senator Ned Christie is assassinated by U.S. Marshals.
 New Female Seminary building opens north of Tahlequah.

 Cherokee Seminary today Northeastern State University Tahlequah, Oklahoma